-7) The translation profession is more than 1,000 years old!
-That's right, The Old Testament is thought to have been translated into Greek in the 3rd century BC, making it the oldest recorded translation.
+7) The translation profession is more than 2,000 years old!
+That's right: the Old Testament is thought to have been translated into Greek in the 3rd century BC, in which case it would be the oldest recorded translation.

 8) Scientific knowledge has long been shared through translation.
 For example, Émilie de Breteuil, marquise du Châtelet, an 18th-century physicist, was the first person to translate Isaac Newton's law of universal gravitation into French.

 9) Translators are known for inventing alphabets, the precious tools that allow us to share our knowledge.
 Mesrop Machtots invented the Armenian and Albanian alphabets.
 Saint Cyril invented the Cyrillic alphabet, used today to write Russian, Bulgarian and Serbian, among many other languages.
 And a little closer to home, we have James Evans in Manitoba, who invented Cree syllabics, which are used to write the most widely spoken Indigenous language in Canada.

 10) Translators play a key role in providing access to foreign literature.
 Portuguese writer José Saramago, recipient of the Nobel Prize in Literature, expressed this reality so well when he said, "Writers make national literature, while translators make universal literature."